Genivia/ugrep/README.md

   matches output as usual) and `-X` (output all matches in hex).
 - **ugrep** searches compressed files with option `-z`.
 - **ugrep** searches cpio, tar, pax, and zip archives with option `-z`.
-- **ugrep** searches pdf, odt, doc, docx, with `--filter`, by using third-party format conversion filters.
+- **ugrep** searches pdf, odt, doc, docx, epub, and so on with `--filter` using third-party format conversion utilities as plugins.
 - **ugrep** options `-O`, `-M`, and `-t` specify file extensions, file signature magic byte patterns, and predefined file types, respectively.
 This allows searching for certain types of files in directory trees, for example